tari-project/tari/RFC/src/Glossary.md

  Tari transactions is set purely by the block height of the block they are recorded in.

+## Block Header
+[block header]: #block-header "A collection of information validating the information within a [block]"

+A data structure that validates the information contained in a [block].

 ## Block reward
 [block reward]: #block-reward "The amount of Tari created in every block"